 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of geographers is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of geographers is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.

 Governments and businesses rely on geographers to research topics such as natural hazards, the use of resources, and climate change.
 For example, geographers’ analyses on population distribution and land use are important for infrastructure planning and development used by both governments and businesses.